CIS565-Fall-2014/Project4-Rasterizer/README.md

 In the first image below, the red pixels indicate edge pixels that are to be blurred.
 In the next images, you can see a closeup of the blurring results.
 The first image does not use anti-aliasing.
 Anti-aliasing has been applied to the second image.

-This was an interesting exercise which is very simple to understand, but I am not impressed with the results.
+This was an interesting exercise, and it was very simple to implement and understand, but I am not impressed with the results, and suspect there are improved alternative anti-aliasing methods I should explore.
 An performance analysis comparing frame rates with and without anti-aliasing is included below in the section named "Performance analysis".

 ![alt tag](https://raw.githubusercontent.com/drerucha/Project4-Rasterizer/master/renders/cow_diffuse_outlined.jpg)